apuravchauhan/air-pollution-tutorial/README.md

 2. Do npm install in this directory to begin
 3. ionic serve

-4.This is test experiment by Manoj Yeole in view of learning git fork system and to pull push changes
+4.This is tesdt experiment by Manoj Yeole in view of learning git fork system and to pull push changes